cimpani/IRISDocumentation/source/index.rst

 For more details about IRIS, go to `What_is_IRIS <https://www.iris.ac.uk/>`__

-**IRIS grid nodes** in Manchester are 16 core CPU 1.5 TB RAM (13 machines) and 40 core CPU 3 TB RAM (one machine), and no GPU
+**IRIS grid nodes** in Manchester are 16 core CPU 1.5 TB RAM (13 machines) and 40 core CPU 3 TB RAM (one machine), and no GPU.

-**Galahad** 16 core CPU 1.5 TB RAM 2x A100 GPU machines are funded by IRIS, 17 machines.
+**Galahad IRIS** are 16 core CPU 1.5 TB RAM 2x A100 GPU machines (17 machines).

 .. note::

-  Recommendation to new starters to read through and follow steps:
+  Recommendation to new starters to read through (steps):

-  #. `Signing up for IRIS Resources <https://irisdocumentation.readthedocs.io/en/latest/signupIR.html>`_ for the resource of your choice: IRIS (through certificate), Galahad or DIRAC/Safe.
+  #. `Signing up for IRIS Resources <https://irisdocumentation.readthedocs.io/en/latest/signupIR.html>`_ - to sign up for the resource of your choice: IRIS (through certificate), Galahad or DIRAC/Safe.

-  #.  have a quick read through  `Before starting: useful tools, basic knowledge <https://irisdocumentation.readthedocs.io/en/latest/cambridgehpc.html>`_ and `Singularity: basic usage and containers <https://irisdocumentation.readthedocs.io/en/latest/singularity.html>`_
+  #.
+Have a quick read through  `Before starting: useful tools, basic knowledge <https://irisdocumentation.readthedocs.io/en/latest/cambridgehpc.html>`_ and `Singularity: basic usage and containers <https://irisdocumentation.readthedocs.io/en/latest/singularity.html>`_ to see tools that can support you in creating jobs and scripts.

   #. `Job submission on IRIS Resources - Galahad, Dirac SAFE and IRIS(cert) <https://irisdocumentation.readthedocs.io/en/latest/JobSub.html>`_ to learn how to submit jobs on the IRIS resource you chose.